Automated insulin delivery system: Tandem Diabetes Care t:Slim X2 with Control IQ

 The Tandem Diabetes Care t:Slim X2 was approved by the U.S. Food and Drug Administration in 2019 and is the first insulin pump to be designated as an alternate controller enabled (ACE) insulin pump.
 ACE insulin pumps allow users to integrate continuous glucose monitors, automated insulin dosing (AID) systems, and other diabetes management devices with the pump to create a personalized diabetes therapy system.
 Many users of the t:slim X2 integrate the pump with the Dexcom G6, a continuous glucose monitor approved by the FDA in 2018.
 It was the first CGM authorized for use in an integrated therapy system.
 The device does not require fingerstick calibrations.

 Insulet: Omnipod 5

 The first tubeless automated insulin delivery system, Omnipod 5 uses SmartAdjust technology to actively predict glucose levels up to 60 minutes ahead and adjust insulin delivery every 5 minutes—automatically increasing, decreasing, or pausing basal insulin—towards a user‑customizable glucose target.
 The system integrates with several continuous glucose monitors: Dexcom G6, Dexcom G7, and Freestyle Libre 2 Plus.
 Omnipod 5 is FDA‑cleared for people with type 1 diabetes aged 2 years and older, and adults with type 2 diabetes aged 18+.
+The Omnipod 5 became available through the NHS in the UK in 2023 in limited areas, and in 2024 the NHS announced the gradual rollout of Hybrid Closed Loop systems to all type 1 diabetes patients in England over the next 5 years, including the Omnipod 5.